matteba/FranksteinModel/README.md

 ## Repository Structure

+├── 01_simulate_dataset_2reg.R # Script to generate simulated spatio-temporal dataset composed of 2 regions

+├── 02_FIT&CV-FRANKENSTEIN.R # Script to fit SDM configurations and Frankenstein model for 2 regions

+├── 03_COVARIATE SIM&FIT&CV.R # Script to simulate covariate + fit SDM configurations and Frankenstein model + CV for 2 regions

-├── 01_simulate_dataset.R # Script to generate simulated spatio-temporal dataset
+├── 04_simulate_dataset_4reg.R # Script to generate simulated spatio-temporal dataset composed of 4 regions

-├── 02_fit_SDM_Frankenstein.R # Script to fit SDM configurations and Frankenstein model
+├── 05_FIT&CV-FRANKENSTEIN.R # Script to fit SDM configurations and Frankenstein model for 4 regions

-├── 03_Projection.R # Script to project the three SDM configurations and Frankenstein model and create the contour plot
+├── 06_Projection.R # Script to project the three SDM configurations and Frankenstein model and create the contour plot

+├── 07_REAL-DATASET-FIT&CV-FRANKENSTEIN.R # Script to fit SDM configurations and Frankenstein model for the real dataset

 ├── /data/ # Folder to store output datasets